Ann Marston

 Ann Penelope Marston (August 7, 1938 - March 6, 1971) was an American archery champion, beauty pageant contestant and rock band manager.
 She was the U.S.A.
 National Archery Champion from 1949 to 1960, and was the first woman professional archer.

 Born in England, Marston won her first target archery title there when she was 9.
 In 1948, at age 10, she appeared in a short documentary film called Junior Toxopholist, practicing archery with her father Frank Marston.
 The film was produced by Pathé News.

 One week after moving to Wyandotte, Michigan, with her parents in 1949, she won her Cadet archery title, breaking all records as a junior until 1953.
 She was hospitalized for a week in 1951 and that resulted in a diagnosis of Type 1 diabetes.
 She was insulin dependent until her death.

 In 1954, she began competing in the Adult division at the age of 15; she competed in the National Field Tournament and won, establishing three new records.
 Marston won a total of 11 national archery titles and established all-time records; she was also an accomplished singer and horsewoman.

+Marston appeared as a contestant on the CBS television program, I've Got a Secret, on the August 3, 1955 episode.